ivy-llc/ivy/docs/partial_source/deep_dive/16_ivy_frontends.rst

 Then, this function will return :code:`ivy.add`, which links to the :code:`add` function according to the framework set in the backend.

-You may have noticed that the function has an additional attribute :code:`unsupported_dtypes`.
-This is because users are allowed to set a backend operating framework which is not Jax.
-There may be certain :code:`dtype` which the backend cannot support, for instance, PyTorch does not support :code:`float16` and :code:`bfloat16` in their :code:`add` function.
-These are then specified with the help of this attribute.

 .. code-block:: python

     # in ivy/functional/frontends/jax/lax/operators.py
     def tan(x):
         return ivy.tan(x)

-    tan.unsupported_dtypes = {"torch": ("float16", "bfloat16")}
+    tan.unsupported_dtypes = {"torch": ("float16",)}

 Looking at a second example, :code:`tan`, it is placed under :code:`operators` according to the `jax.lax`_ directory.
 By referring to the `jax.lax.tan`_ documentation, it has only one argument, and just as our :code:`add` function, we link its return to :code:`ivy.tan` so that the computation operation depends on the backend framework.

+You may have noticed that the function has an additional attribute :code:`unsupported_dtypes`.
+This is because users are allowed to set a backend operating framework which is not Jax.
+There may be certain :code:`dtype` which the backend cannot support, for instance, PyTorch does not support :code:`float16` in their :code:`tan` function.
+These are then specified with the help of this attribute.

 **NumPy**